The South Pole is colder than the North Pole. Why? let’s read.

 - Antarctica has no permanent human population while the Arctic has an indigenous population.

-e Arcticis mainly ocean covered with sea ice.
+e Arcticis mostly ocean covered with sea ice known as the Arctic ice pack.